XView

 Lines in the process file consist of a command followed by a list of arguments with values.
 All arguments start with a dash, for example -thickness.
 There is no specific order in which the arguments need to be given.
 The commands with their arguments are listed in the table below.
 Arguments between square brackets [...] are optional.
 Empty lines and lines starting with a # are ignored and can be used for comments or commenting out lines.

 The following are all the commands in XView process file specifications version 4 which is introduced with XView 3.1.0.
-The main change from process file version 3 are:

 Process file specification version 4